How to report a sexual assault incident

 - Get support from a friend, flat mate, or family member

-- Attend to any serious physical injuries.
-Go to the Hospital Emergency Department.
+- Go to the Hospital Emergency Department.
 Your physical health takes precedence over forensic work.
-The hospital will call the Police if you want them to.
+The hospital can assist you to call the Police if you want them to.

 - Do NOT shower, bathe, wash clothes, or eat and drink (if there has been oral contact with saliva or semen) until you make a decision about involving the Police because you will be destroying forensic evidence.